 Based on anecdotal and scientific evidence, I believe that the gray wolf naturally occurred in Northeast US.
 I am disappointed that federal and state wildlife agencies fail to recognize the existence of the gray wolf in the Northeast and thus deny them the protection which they are legally entitled to under the Endangered Species Act.
 I urgently request that you direct US Fish and Wildlife to establish a Northeastern Gray Wolf Distinct Population Segment in Maine, New Hampshire, Vermont, Massachusetts and New York.
 I also expect that a Northeastern Gray Wolf Recovery Plan will be developed and implemented to afford them the protection needed to continue their natural re-colonization of the Northeast US.

-This entry was posted in All News, Front Page News, News, Northeast Wolves, Regional Wolves.
+This entry was posted in All News, Front Page News, News, Northeast Wolves, Regional Wolves and tagged northeast, protection, recovery, wolves.
 Bookmark the permalink.

 MR. PRESIDENT…YOU HAVE MAIL!